 - Angular supports lazy loading, which makes the applications faster as only those components that are needed are loaded.

-- TypeScript first approach of Angular makes for cleaner code, better navigation, and high-quality product.
+- TypeScript's first approach of Angular makes for cleaner code, better navigation, and high-quality product.

 - The learning curve of Angular is steep as you also need to master typescript, a statically typed language.
 With the advent of frameworks that enable quick development, many developers are not compatible with statically typed languages.